The exam consists of 50 2-mark multiple choice questions for both FA1 and MA1.

 The exams consists of 50 2-mark questions for FA2 and MA2, however unlike FA1 and MA1 it contains different types of objective test question.
 These different types of question are number entry, multiple response and multiple response matching, which are used in addition to multiple choice questions.

 Yes.
-As given in the examinable documents list, the following reporting standards are examinable in FA2: IAS 1 Presentation of Financial Statements, IAS 2 Inventories, IAS 16 Property, Plant and Equipment, IAS 37 Provisions, Contingent Liabilities and Contingent Assets and IFRS 15 Revenue from contracts with customers.
+The full list of financial reporting standards which are examinable under the FA2 syllabus can be found in the examinable documents list.
 The study guide offers more detailed guidance on the depth and level at which the examinable documents will be examined.
 The study guide should be read in conjunction with the examinable documents list.

-The qualitative characteristics of information, listed in the conceptual framework, are examinable in FA2.
+The definitions of the elements of financial statements and the qualitative characteristics of financial information, listed in the conceptual framework, are examinable in FA2.
 Please see the study guide for further details.

 The FFA/FA syllabus is designed to be suitable for candidates without any existing knowledge of the subject.
 Consequently the syllabus coverage is wide.

-We felt that including detailed accounting of partnerships would make the syllabus unwieldy.
-However, the basic concept of what a partnership is continues to be part of the syllabus - just not the detailed accounting.
+Including detailed accounting requirements for partnerships would mean that it may not be possible to examine other areas of the syllabus in sufficient detail.
+The basic concept of what a partnership is and how it compares to sole traders and limited liability companies is part of the syllabus - just not the detailed accounting.

 The impact of this on all other ACCA exams is minimal.
 Once candidates have understood the basic accounting principles for a business, these are easily transferrable to any business structure.